alintulu/Run3ScoutingJetTagging/README.md

 2. [AK8 flavour tagging](Training/AK8/flavour)
 3. [AK8 mass regression](Training/AK8/massreg)

-Each training type contains two folders called `data` and `ǹetwork.
+Each training type contains two folders called `data` and `network`.
 These hosts the data and network configuration files respectively.
 The network for AK4 and AK8 flavour tagging are the same, however the mass regression network differs in a few aspects.
 For flavour tagging, [the last unit of the network is the soft-max function](https://github.com/alintulu/Run3ScoutingJetTagging/blob/main/Training/AK8/flavour/network/flavour.py#L30C9-L30C37), which normalises the output and obtains a joint probability distribution for the output classes

 ```
 'output_names': ['softmax'],